,,,

 Jack London Square, named for the California author who spent his boyhood on the Oakland waterfront before taking off for the Klondike (his relocated cabin is a local landmark), is Oakland’s vibrant social and historical nucleus, home to dozens of shops, restaurants, retail outlets and inviting lawns where many an event is held.
 It’s only fitting that a public space named for the autho Read more.

-Stay a Night or Three
+Stay a night or three

 If all that hiking, eating and drinking makes it unwise to drive home, why not put paws to pillow?
 The standout dog-friendly Oakland hotel, perhaps, is the Waterfront Hotel in the Jack London Square dining, shopping and entertainment district.
 Fittingly for a hotel with water frontage, the décor at this boutique Joie de Vivre property is nautical.
 It’s affordable as big-city hotels go and there Read more.